Guard Vector: Beyond English LLM Guardrails with Task-Vector Composition and Streaming-Aware Prefix SFT: Introduction

-To address these limitations in non-English guardrail development, we are the first to propose \textbf{Guard Vector}, a \textbf{task-vector composition} method that transfers safety behaviors to target language models using publicly available weights and requiring neither additional training nor target language labels.
+To address these limitations in non-English guardrail development, we propose \textbf{Guard Vector}, a \textbf{task-vector composition} method that transfers safety behaviors to target language models using publicly available weights and requiring neither additional training nor target language labels.
+Guard Vector is a practical instantiation of task-vector arithmetic \citep{ilharco2022editing} tailored to multilingual safety transfer, rather than a new general-purpose composition rule; our contribution is the deployment-oriented combination of label-free safety transfer with a streaming-aware guardrail protocol.
 Specifically, a \emph{Guard Model} is a pretrained LLM that is fine-tuned for safety classification (i.e., guardrail) while a \emph{pretrained language model (PLM)} is the same-architecture model without safety fine-tuning.
 The parameter difference between the Guard Model and PLM yields a \emph{Guard Vector}.
 We then compose this resulting Guard Vector with a \emph{continual pretraining model (CP Model)}, a same-architecture model further pretrained on large-scale non-English corpora, to obtain a \emph{Target Guard Model (TGM)} with safety behaviors transferred to the target language.
 To address streaming evaluation and efficiency, we further introduce Target Guard Model with \textbf{streaming-aware prefix SFT (TGM (prefix SFT))}, a variant of TGM fine-tuned with cumulative prefixes and a single-token output classifier.
 This adaptation enables early detection from partial inputs while maintaining parity with offline evaluation and reducing latency through single-step classification.
 Figure~\ref{fig:main} summarizes the complete pipeline from a given Guard Model, PLM, Guard Vector, CP Model, TGM, to TGM (prefix SFT).

 We first compare the baseline Guard Model and TGM under the same architecture and observe that composition alone improves classification quality compared to the baseline.
 Next, we demonstrate portability of the method across both Llama and Gemma architectures using the same composition procedure.
 With the addition of prefix SFT, TGM further surpasses both the baseline’s prefix SFT variant and the baseline Guard Model.
 Finally, we evaluate TGM under both offline (full-text) and streaming (prefix) regimes, reporting standardized streaming metrics and demonstrating parity with offline evaluation.